Skip to main content

 4. Keep the tone grounded

-Tune the tone so it sounds grounded, not theatrical.
-Machine operator letters read better when they are direct, calm, and practical, with short sentences that show judgment rather than self-promotion.
+Keep your tone grounded, not dramatic.
+Machine operator cover letters are most effective when they are direct, calm, and practical, using short sentences that show sound judgment instead of self-promotion.

 See a stronger version